IRS Forms

 Pro tip on supplemental notes

 Add a one line statement in the supplemental information box that says you tested related person aggregation under Section 6038B and that Category 3 applies.
 This creates contemporaneous support and saves a round of review notes.
+The Supplemental Information area itself is not optional, the Form 8865 instructions mandate specific disclosures there, such as consideration received and the character of any gain recognized.

 Part II and Part III, what they do and what they do not do